 An essay by a Christian writer recently caught AnOldSinner’s attention.
-The writer was chastising main stream evangelical churches for failing to understand the needs of the younger generations.
-The writer opined church leaders were missing the boat because they though all they needed to attract and keep young believers was a better contemporary worship team or upscale coffee shop.
+The writer was chastising mainstream evangelical churches for failing to understand the needs of the younger generations.
+The writer opined church leaders were missing the boat because they thought all they needed to attract and keep young believers was a better contemporary worship team or upscale coffee shop.

 AnOldSinner found much of the essayist’s piece eerily familiar.
 In fact, the essay is further proof of Ecclesiastes 1:9, “That which has been is that which will be, And that which has been done is that which will be done.
 So there is nothing new under the sun.” ( NAS) In truth, this writer could have written much of the essayist’s piece thirty years ago.

 She complained that she and other young people were leaning toward “high church traditions.”
 These traditions seemed straightforward and pure to the essayist and the people for whom she claimed to speak.
 The essayist went on to castigate evangelical leaders for being too legalistic and closed minded.

 The essayist stated the younger seekers and believers felt churches were being hypocritical.
 It was clear from her essay that the hypocrisy of which she spoke centered on churches preaching against some behaviors or sins while turning a blind eye to others.

 AnOldSinner could easily identify with the essayist’s criticisms.
 At one time this writer walked that same path, looking for something more than the fire and brimstone, pulpit-pounding condemnation of almost everything.
 In some churches, it seemed everything was wrong, for the masses, but it was okay to wink at the indiscretions of certain members of the community.
 The idea of traditions that had been in place for hundreds of years was appealing.